joshuacc/ahkpm/CONTRIBUTING.md

 - Push your changes to your fork
 - Open up a pull request with your changes

-To build the Windows MSI installer locally:

-- Make sure you have [go-msi](https://mh-cbon.github.io/go-msi/) installed
-- From
 ## License stuff

 Any contributions made to ahkpm will be under the MIT license which covers the project as a whole.